jrdelgado2018/GOV1347/blogs/blog1/Blog-One.md

 same color scale, where a “hotter” shade of red corresponds to a larger percent.
-So, if there are many states that are “hotter” on one map than on the other, we might conclude that gerrymandering either helped or hurt the Republicans (depending on which map is “hotter”).
+So, if there are many states that are “hotter” on one map than on the other, we might conclude that gerrymandering either helped or hurt the Republicans (depending on which map is the “hotter” one).

 <img src="Blog-One_files/figure-markdown_strict/2002-1.png" style="display: block; margin: auto;" />